awech/enveloc/docs/tutorial.rst

 #.
 Uses a custom lat/lon grid
 #.
 Regrids.
 After finding the minimum misfit grid-node, it relocates on a finer scale grid
-   surrounding the original grid node
+   surrounding the original grid node. (not well-tested on rotated grid)
 #.
 Bootstraps.
 It attempts 30 locations, throwing away a small percentage (Default=4%) of the
    correlations each time to create a cloud of scattered locations, which can be used to estimate location robustness.
 #.
 Increases output.
 The *output* variable increases how much output is print to the screen when
    *enveloc* runs.
 Higher integers (up to 4) means much chattier.

+..

 Auto-locations
 --------------